Adjectives and Adverbs: Forms for Comparison

 Nonetheless, I do not think that your grammar website should promote non-accepted forms of grammar.

 Thank you for pointing out the fact that one of the examples is in the wrong section.
-In the example “Learning English grammar is more fun that I thought it would be,” the word “fun” is used as a noun, not an adjective.
+In the example “Learning English grammar is more fun than I thought it would be,” the word “fun” is used as a noun, not an adjective.
 It will need to be removed from the “Adjectives and Adverbs” section.
 I do not agree with you that the superlative adjective form of “fun” would be “funniest.”
 “Fun” and “funny” are completely different words.
 (Even on a personal level I know people who are “fun” but are not necessarily funny!)
 Even the nonstandard use of “fun” as an adjective would be: fun, more fun, most fun.
 “Funny” would be funny, funnier, funniest.

 A client doesn’t like the strapline ‘a better understanding’; she says a comparative is meaningless without reference to what it is better THAN.
 I do understand the (rather narrow) grammatical point, but surely ordinary spoken English – especially ‘commercial’ English – is rich with such law-bending?